Archive for the ‘Variation’ Category:

 PDF

-Answer String: For each cell in the marked rows/columns, enter the area of the polyomino it belongs to.
-Start with the 2nd row, followed by a comma, followed by the 8th row.
+Answer String: For each cell in the marked rows, enter the area of the polyomino it belongs to.
+For the tetrominoes, instead of numbers use capital letters (L, I, T, S) in the appropriate cells.
+Start with the 10th column, followed by a comma, followed by the 14th column.

 Solution: PDF